eddyizm/cheatsheets/README.md

 # cheatsheets
-code snippets instead of bookmarking and search stack overflow
+code snippets instead of bookmarking and searching stack overflow

 Currently moving over from a private repo and cleaning stuff up but I will be happy to take in any PR's to better orgnize my "junk drawers".
 ### Languages or Tech